chgeorgakidis/ts_index/README.md

 - Georgios Chatzigeorgakidis, Dimitrios Skoutas, Kostas Patroumpas, Themis Palpanas, Spiros Athanasiou and Spiros Skiadopoulos, “Efficient Range and Top-k Twin Subsequence Search in Time Series”, TKDE (under review).

-It also contains the source code and corresponding instructions for a large-scale experiment on the [UCR Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
+It also contains the source code, JAR files and corresponding instructions for a large-scale experiment on the [UCR Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).

 ## Execution
-[...]
+To run the experiment, first of all download the UCR Archive and extract the datasets at a folder of your preference.
+Note that there is a folder named "Missing_value_and_variable_length_datasets_adjusted", which must be removed first.
+Then clone the repo open a terminal and navigate to the ts_index folder.
+To run the experiment for each approach (TS-Index, iSAX, KV-Index or Sweepline), issue the following commands:

 ## Results on UCR Archive
 The results we obtained for epsilon=0.25 can be found in the following tables: